Meet our team of passionate, dedicated environmentalists!

 Shannon's focus is on ensuring responsible fisheries management for long-term ecological and economic sustainability at the local, national, and international levels.
 She is the lead at the EAC on engagement in fisheries eco-certification and aquaculture policy and regulation.
 She has been working for nearly a decade in small scale fisheries, conservation research, and fisheries and marine policy development.

-Jordy Thompson, Senior Marine Coordinator, Ecosystems
+Jordy Thomson, Senior Marine Coordinator, Ecosystems

 Jordy is trained as a research scientist and studied the ecology of large marine animals around the world for fifteen years prior to shifting to policy and advocacy work.
 He joined the EAC Marine Team in 2018 to help ensure that Canada does its part to protect ocean ecosystems and biodiversity while supporting the sustainable use of the marine environment.
 He works on marine protected areas policy and implementation, coastal stewardship and citizen science related to eelgrass conservation, and supports Marine Team members on a variety of other projects.